Our Verdict

 For courses with one-time pricing or a payment plan, you can grant lifetime access or limit access to a specific period.

 For subscription pricing, Teachable lets you charge your customers weekly, biweekly, monthly, quarterly, or annually.
 In addition, you can create a free trial for your subscription as well.
+The only thing you can’t do is charge an initial custom payment.

-One more pricing feature that Teachable offers is Coupons, which lets you create site-wide or individual discount codes.
+One more pricing feature that Teachable offers is coupons, which lets you create site-wide or individual discount codes.
+You can also generate coupon codes in bulk.

 What’s great about the coupons feature is that you can generate direct coupon links that automatically apply the discount on your sales pages and checkout pages.